lucasmazza/stylus_rails/README.md

 ## Partials

-`stylus_rails` will skip all files starting with `_`, so you can use this naming convention on your partial styles.
+`stylus_rails` will skip all files starting with `_`, so you can use this naming convention on your partial files.

 ## Folders